-Indians pitcher Carlos Carrasco is Wednesday’s Box-Toppers Player of the Day and rises to 10th place in season player rankings.
+Indians pitcher Carlos Carrasco is Wednesday’s Box-Toppers Player of the Day.

 Top 10 playersHere are the top 10 players in Box-Toppers points (BTP) for the 2018 season through the games of Aug.
 1:

 |6||Nola, Aaron 3569||pi sp||phi nl||14.4|

 |9||Morton, Charlie 2503||pi sp||hou al||12.8|

 Carrasco struck out 10 over 7 1/3 scoreless innings, allowing four hits and no walks, in the 2-0 win over the Twins.